MeanMachine0/auction_mobile_app/README.md

 ## Aims
 - To broaden my knowledge of mobile software development.
 - To develop proficiency in flutter.
-- To improve my api development skills.
+- To improve my API development skills.